lzh-mb-mod/EnhancedBattleTest/README.md

 1. Copy `bin` and `Modules` into Bannerlord installation folder(For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord - Beta`).

 ### Note
-- Try to reinstall the mod after game update.
-This may solve some problems.
+- Due to a bug in official code, if a game update changes multiplayer perks (so that it updates `Native\ModuleData\mpclassdivisions.xml`), the mod will crash.

-- **However**, if a game update changes multiplayer perks (so that it updates `Native\ModuleData\mpclassdivisions.xml`), you should remove spaces between xml elements in this file(I use vscode with `XML tools` extension to automatically do that) and make a backup up of it.
-You should then overwrite this file using the backup when reinstalling the mod.
+  You can wait for mod update or play multiplayer mode.
+If you want to play this mod instantly, you should remove spaces between xml elements in `mpclassdivisions.xml`(I use vscode with `XML tools` extension to automatically do that) and make a backup up of it.
+You should then reinstall the mod and overwrite this file using the backup.

 - Please read `How to customizing characters` section for details and reason.